 RELIABLE- someone online might lie about who they are and information on the internet may not be true.

 TELL – children are told to tell a parent, carer or a trusted adult if someone, or something, makes them feel uncomfortable or worried.

 Top Tips to help monitor and keep your children safe online:

-– Talk to your child about what they are doing online.
+– Talk to your child about what they are up to online.

-– Facebook, Bebo and other sites like these have a minimum age of 13, so our children should not be accessing these sites.
+– Check the minimum age for accessing sites/apps and playing on games before your children access them.
+Eg. Facebook and TikTok have a minimum age of 13, so our children should not be accessing these.

 Click on the link below for information by Cleveland Police about staying safe online.